-- · overseeing financial and accounting activities; - selecting and recommending the annual appointment of independent auditors; - reviewing and approving the scope of audit and non-audit assignments and related fees; - assessing annually the Company's major financial risks and exposures; - evaluating the independence and performance of the independent auditors: - reviewing the accounting principles used in financial reporting; - reviewing and assessing our financial reporting activities and disclosures included in our periodic reports and the accounting standards and principles followed; - reviewing the adequacy and effectiveness of our internal control over financial reporting; and - reviewing and approving related party transactions.
+- overseeing financial and accounting activities; - selecting and recommending the annual appointment of independent auditors; - reviewing and approving the scope of audit and non-audit assignments and related fees; - assessing annually the Company's major financial risks and exposures; - evaluating the independence and performance of the independent auditors: - reviewing the accounting principles used in financial reporting; - reviewing and assessing our financial reporting activities and disclosures included in our periodic reports and the accounting standards and principles followed; - · reviewing the adequacy and effectiveness of our internal control over financial reporting; and - reviewing and approving related party transactions.

-Mr. Rueckert served as Chairman of the Audit Committee from September 1, 2016 until August 28, 2019.
-Effective August 29, 2019, Mr. Driscoll became Chairman of the Audit Committee.
-The other members of the Audit Committee are Mr. Baltic and Dr. Glover.
-Mr. Rueckert and Mr. Driscoll have been determined by the Board of Directors to be "audit committee financial experts" as defined by the SEC.
+Mr. Driscoll has served as Chairman of the Audit Committee since August 29, 2019.
+The other members of the Audit Committee are Mr. Baltic, Ms. Cohen and Dr. Glover.
+Mr. Driscoll has been determined by the Board of Directors to be an "audit committee financial expert" as defined by the SEC.

-The Board of Directors has determined that each of the Audit Committee members is independent, as defined by applicable NASDAQ and SEC rules.
+The Board of Directors has determined that each of the Audit Committee members is independent, as defined by applicable Nasdaq and SEC rules.
 The Company has adopted an Audit Committee Charter, which is posted on its website at www.meipharma.com.
-The Audit Committee met four times during the fiscal year ended June 30, 2019.
+The Audit Committee met four times during the fiscal year ended June 30, 2021.